 It is important to settle these past due debts immediately.
-An applicant family is immediately disqualified from the Section 8 program if they owe the BHA or any other Public Housing Authority money.
+An applicant family is immediately disqualified from the Section 8 program if they owe the Public Housing Authority money.
 Another example of past debts that could be owed is to utility companies for past due bills or service fees.
 Make sure you can get the utilities turned on in your name before signing a lease.
 Many Section 8 rental units require the utilities to be in the head of household’s name.

 Do you need help with past due debts?
 Local resources may be available:

 - Township trustees may help with past rental debts.
-Find your trustee by accessing the County website.

 Good Landlord Reference